Language Prompt for Autonomous Driving: Experiment

 \subsection{Qualitative Results}

-We visualize several typical results in Fig.~\ref{fig:results}.
-As seen, PromptTrack is able to detect and track prompt-referred targets accurately under various challenging situations, including crossing different views and varying object numbers.
-Besides, we present a qualitative comparison between all predicted objects and the prompt-referred objects from PormptTrack, as shown in Fig.~\ref{fig:results_all}.
-It is obvious that all visible objects in the driving scene are detected, and the prompt-referred objects, \ie, the red-colored vehicles, are also captured in terms of the language prompt.
+We visualize two typical qualitative results in Fig.~\ref{fig:results}.
+As seen, our PromptTrack can detect and track prompt-referred targets accurately under various challenging situations, like crossing different views and varying object numbers.